QuineDot/rust-learning/src/st-invariance.md

 Let's look at one more property of nested references you may run into:
 * You can get a `&'long U` from a `&'short &'long U`
    * Just copy it out!
-* You cannot get a `&'long mut U` from a `&'short mut &'long mut U`
+* But you cannot get a `&'long mut U` from a `&'short mut &'long mut U`
    * You can only reborrow a `&'short mut U`

-(The reason is again to prevent memory unsafety.)
+The reason is again to prevent memory unsafety.

+Additionally,
+* You cannot get a `&'long U` or *any* `&mut U` from a `&'short &'long mut U`
+  * You can only reborrow a `&'short U`

+Recall that once a shared reference exist, any number of copies of it could simultaneously exist.
+Therefore, so long as the outer shared reference exists (and could be used to observe `U`), the inner `&mut` must not be usable in a mutable or otherwise exclusive fashion.

+And once the outer reference expires, the inner `&mut` is active and must again be exclusive, so it must not be possible to obtain a `&'long U` either.